CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

 Strikethrough with two tildes. ~~Scratch this.~~

-Highlighting code inline isn't part of the Markdown spec, however Github support it, using `back-ticks around` the especific code.
+Highlighting code inline isn't part of the Markdown spec, however Github support it, using `back-ticks around` the especific code:

 ```no-highlight
 Inline `code` has `back-ticks around` it.